-We collected the root samples from one S. matsudana tree and soil samples of S. matsudana tree at selected soil depths (0-160 cm with 20 cm intervals) at each of the three sampling sites, on August 18, 2019, to measure roots' their isotopic composition.
-We excavated a soil cuboid with 160 cm depth, 80 cm width (horizontal distance) and 160 cm length with the main root of the selected tree at the center (Fig. 1d and Fig. 2a).
-We then divided the cuboid into 64 sub-cuboids (length-, 40 cm-; width-, 40 cm-; height-, 20 cm) (Fig. 142b) and dug each sub-cuboid one by one to minimize risks of evaporation.
-2-3 coarse roots (> 2 mm diameter) from each sub-cuboid were randomly selected and roots from the top few centimeters of the topsoil were not artificially removed.
-To minimize the influence of attached soil on root water, these sampled roots were rapidly peeled to remove bark, placed in 10 mL vials and sealed with caps then the caps were secured with Parafilm, Finally, these samples were kept in a cool box until storage in the lab at 4°C. The coarse roots (> 2 mm in diameter) in each sub-cuboid was collected and measured its isotopic composition.
-To compare the isotopic composition of root and bulk soil water at the same depths, we collected samples of soil around the sampled roots in each sub-cuboid.
-These soil samples were also rapidly placed in 10 mL vials that were sealed in the same manner as the root samples, then kept in a cool box until storage in the lab at -20°C. Moreover, We-wealso collected disturbed soil samples at 10 cm intervals from 0 to 100 cm depths and 20 cm intervals from 100-160 cm depths at 0-160 cm depths using a soil auger to measure soil particle size at sampling site 1-. and We also collected undisturbed soil samples at 20, 30, 50, 100 and 150 cm depths using cutting rings (100 cm3 in-volume) to obtain water retention curves at the same sampling site.
-These samples were took We then took the samples to the laboratory and to determined their particle size and bulk density using a MS 2000 Laser Particle Size Analyzer (Malvern Instruments, Malvern, UK), and obtained water retention curves for them using a CR21G high-speed centrifuge (Hitachi, Japan).
+- We collected the root samples of S. matsudana tree at each sampling site, on August 18, 2019, to measure roots' isotopic composition.
+We excavated a soil cuboid with 160 cm depth, 80 cm width (horizontal distance) and 160 cm length with the main root of the selected tree at the center (Fig. 1d).
+We then divided the cuboid into 64 sub-cuboids (length: 40 cm, width: 40 cm, height: 20 cm) (Fig. 1d).
+The coarse roots (> 2 mm in diameter) in each sub-cuboid was collected and measured its isotopic composition.
+We also collected disturbed soil samples at 0-160 cm depths using a soil auger to measure soil particle size, and undisturbed soil samples at 20, 30, 50, 100 and 150 cm depths using cutting rings (100 cm in volume).
+We then took the samples to the laboratory and determined their particle size and bulk density using a MS 2000 Laser Particle Size Analyzer - (Malvern Instruments, Malvern, UK), and obtained water retention curves for them using a CR21G high-speed centrifuge (Hitachi, Japan).